-Noemí Muñoz, Program and Homestay Coordinator
+Noemí Muñoz, Program Coordinator

 Noemí is a history and social sciences teacher from Universidad Nacional Andrés Bello.
 She has worked as a teacher since 2011.
 As program coordinator, she works with partner universities, institutions, social organizations, teachers, and excursion coordinators to coordinate program activities.
 As the homestay coordinator, she works with host families and students throughout the semester to ensure a positive experience on both sides.

 Claudia Zuñiga, Program Assistant and Homestay Coordinator

 Claudia is an accountant from Instituto La Araucana.
 As the homestay coordinator, she works with host families and students throughout the semester to ensure a positive experience on both sides while also supporting the activities of the program.